isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

 **1)** **Do I need to pay GST for goods moved under the BTS?**

-If the goods are transhipped from the land checkpoints to Free Trade Zones and subsequently released into customs territory, you are required to take up an Inward GST Payment permit.
+If the goods are transhipped from the land checkpoints to FTZs and subsequently released into customs territory, you are required to take up an Inward GST Payment permit.

 **2)** **What goods can be transported under the BTS?**